Phisto/CoreAudioConverter/README.md

 ## Usage

-To use the Core Audio Converter framework in your project, you must add the Core Audio Converter framework (CoreAudioConverter.framework) to the project.
+To use the CoreAudioConverter framework in your project, you must add the CoreAudioConverter framework (CoreAudioConverter.framework) to the project.

-The Core Audio Converter framework is available for projects targeting macOS 10.10 or above.
+The CoreAudioConverter framework is available for projects targeting macOS 10.10 or above.

 ##LAME

-The Core Audio Converter framework is using LAME to encode files to MP3.
+The CoreAudioConverter framework is using LAME to encode files to MP3.

 LAME is a high quality MPEG Audio Layer III encoder licensed under the GNU Lesser General Public License (LGPL).